subdavis/raytracer/README.txt

 |       * Color: normalized at the end of rendering based on the global min and max
 |       * Vector3: used for both vectors and points
 |       * Ray: Which wraps a vector and a point together, and is the basic unit for checking intersection
 |
+|   For more detailed information, see inline comments.
+|
 =================================================================================================